• Skip to primary navigation

 9. Practice Tests

-You should do IELTS practice tests in order to establish what your current band score is and also to familiarise yourself with the test.
+You should do IELTS practice tests to establish your current band score and familiarise yourself with the test.

 However, there are two things that I should warn you about before doing these.

-Fake tests can be very misleading and often prevent students from understanding what the real test is like.
+Fake tests can be very misleading and often prevent students from understanding the real test.

 You should only do tests from official and trustworthy sources.
 The best sources of past papers are the Cambridge Past Papers books.